-This year has felt undeniably strange, the months between March and September soldiering on without the hallmarks of a typical spring and summer.
-While the cool weather is certainly a relief in some ways – no more excessive sweating – it can also be the start of an emotionally difficult time.
+The last year has year has felt undeniably strange, the months between March and September soldiering on without the hallmarks of a typical spring and summer.
+While the cool weather is certainly a relief in some ways—no more excessive sweating—it can also be the start of an emotionally difficult time.

 Recognizing The Signs Of Seasonal Affective Disorder

 The National Institute of Mental Health characterizes the following symptoms of seasonal affective disorder.
 (It’s important to note that in order to meet the qualifications for SAD, these symptoms would need to occur on a seasonal basis.)

 Feeling sad most of the day